jetstream-cloud/js2docs/docs/migration/how_to_migrate.md

 ### How to move your data <a name="MoveData"></a>

 If you've already been using JS1, you'll likely wish to retain your old VMs and data, found within both VMs and in external volumes.
+Below, we provide instructions for moving your VMs.
+As time permits, we anticipate the development of tools to help facilitate and partially automate migration.
+Volumes on JS1 do not persist on JS2 because they are completely separate systems and do not share storage.

 #### Three approaches
-There are essentially three approaches to accomplish this:
+There are essentially three approaches to accomplish data retention:

 1. **Recreate your work**</br>
 In order to get you going the fastest, take advantage of all the new features of JS2, and avoid any legacy configuration differences, it’s often advisable to simply create new VMs and bring in fresh software and data.</br></br>